PASTAplus/PEP/peps/pep-9.md

 4. The *authorization service* adds the ACL ACRs to the ACR registry.
 5. The *authorization service* returns a success message to client.

-Notes: This use case supports the existing PASTA data package upload process.
-Parsing and extracting ACRs from the EML document will require supporting ACRs in both the main EML document and the additional metadata section.
-The principal owner of the data package is not currently represented in the existing `access_matrix`.
-This should, however, change for consistency: the principal owner should be added into the ACR registry with the "changePermission" permission.
-This method should create a "Data Package" collection.

 ```
 POST: /auth/v1/eml